Seriusam/Quick-OpenCV/README.md

 ﻿#Quick-OpenCV

-By using this program you can directly start working on your openCV proccess instead of wasting time with swing stuff.
+By using this program you can directly start working on your openCV project instead of wasting time on GUI with swing.

 ##How-to
  - Import the project to eclipse workspace